Bowel Cancer Australia is a major beneficiary for the 2024 Dry July campaign.

 What we’re raising funds for:

-Bowel Cancer Australia’s 2023 Dry July team is raising funds to expand the charity’s integrated Bowel Care Nurse pilot program, enabling more patients to receive dedicated support from a local Bowel Care Nurse.
+Funds raised this Dry July will help Bowel Cancer Australia expand the charity's specialist Bowel Care Nurse program, enabling more patients to receive dedicated support from an in-person Bowel Care Nurse.

 A Bowel Care Nurse is a registered nurse who has specialist knowledge and experience caring for patients with bowel cancer.
 Serving as a patient’s main point of contact during and beyond cancer treatment, supporting and communicating with the patient and their loved ones.